giljr/cv/README.md

 ```
 What is Flask?

-Flaskis a micro web framework
+Flask is a micro web framework
 written in Python.
 It is
 classified as a microframework
 because it does not require
 particular tools or libraries.
+It has

-It has no database abstraction
+no database abstraction layer,
-layer, form validation, or any
+form validation,
-other components where
+or any other components

-pre-existing third-party libraries
+where pre-existing third-party libraries
-provide common functions
+provide common functions.

 (Wikipedia)
 ```